 Do not expect your freezer to quick-freeze any large quantity of food.
 Put no more unfrozen food into the freezer than will freeze within 24 hours.
-(No more than 0.9 to 1.4 kg [2 to 3 pounds] of food per cubic foot of freezer space.)
+(No more than 32 to 48 grams of food per liter of freezer space [2 to 3 lbs. of food per cubic foot of freezer space].)
 Leave enough space for air to circulate around packages.
 Be careful to leave enough room at the front so the door can close tightly.